maraisr/storybook-addon-grid/readme.md

 ## 🚀 Usage

-The grid is controlled with [parameters](https://storybook.js.org/docs/react/writing-stories/parameters) and as such you can define this globally or per story.
+The column guides are controlled with [parameters](https://storybook.js.org/docs/react/writing-stories/parameters) and as such you can define this globally or per story.

-The grid can be turned on either via clicking the Grid button in the toolbar, or via a keyboard shortcut <kbd>Ctrl</kbd> + <kbd>G</kbd>.
+The column guides can be turned on either via clicking the toolbar button, or via a keyboard shortcut <kbd>Ctrl</kbd> + <kbd>G</kbd>.

 > **Note:** Due to the nature of `z-index`, the root `div` of the stories will